- Municipal Energy Benchmarking

 Energy benchmarking is the process of measuring a building’s energy use over time.
 This allows owners and occupants to understand their building’s energy performance relative to similar buildings and helps identify opportunities to cut energy waste.
 Buildings are one of a city’s most important assets.
 Benchmarking data provides unparalleled insight into how buildings perform, enabling more informed investment decisions.

-On June 19, 2017, the City Council unanimously passed a resolution to adopt the energy benchmarking for certain municipal buildings.
-The energy benchmarking resolution requires the City to report the energy use of municipal buildings on an annual basis, including City Hall, Senior Center, Canfield Casino, Arts Council Building, Putnam Street Parking Deck, etc. CDPRC has agreed to assist the Town with uploading the energy use data into Energy Star Portfolio Manager.
-Annually, the City posts the statistics of energy consumption within the municipal buildings on the City’s website.
+On June 19, 2017, the City Council unanimously passed an energy benchmarking resolution that requires the City to report the energy use of municipal buildings on an annual basis, including City Hall, Canfield Casino, and the Putnam Street Parking Deck.
+The Capital District Regional Planning Commission (CDPRC) has agreed to assist the Town with uploading the energy use data into Energy Star Portfolio Manager.
+The City posts the statistics of energy consumption within municipal buildings on the City’s website.

-To complete the energy benchmarking, the City uses the ENERGY STAR Portfolio Manager.
-This tool is currently used by over 40 percent of U.S. commercial building — making it the industry-leading benchmarking tool.
-The City of Saratoga Springs now has joined with more than half of the Fortune 100®, half of the largest U.S. healthcare organizations, major league sports teams, colleges and universities, and entire cities who measure energy performance of their building’s over time, relative to other similar buildings, or to modeled simulations of a reference building built to a specific standard (such as an energy code).
+In order to benchmark energy use, the City uses the ENERGY STAR Portfolio Manager.
+This tool is considered the industry-leading benchmarking tool since it is widely used across the country.
+In fact, the City of Saratoga Springs has joined with more than half of the Fortune 100®, half of the largest U.S. healthcare organizations, major league sports teams, colleges and universities in using the ENERGY STAR Portfolio Manager.

 Saratoga Springs Energy Benchmarking Report: